Douglas Tompkins: The North Face, Inc.

-In 1964, Doug started The North Face, Inc. as a mail order and retail company, selling rock climbing and camping equipment.
-The early years set the design standard of good quality sleeping bags, backpacks, and mountaineering tents.
+In 1964, Tompkins borrowed $5,000 from a bank to found The North Face, Inc., in San Francisco, as a mail order and retail company, selling rock climbing and camping equipment.
+The early years set the design standard of sleeping bags, backpacks, and mountaineering tents.
 Tompkins designed tents that were some of the first to avoid a pole in the middle, by using bendable rods threaded through exterior sleeves instead.
 This design also increased the strength of the tent because the domed shape allowed the wind to roll over it.
 These tents have been widely copied throughout the world.
 In 1966, the first The North Face store was opened; the band The Grateful Dead played at the grand opening.
 Two years later, Tompkins sold out his stake to Kenneth "Hap" Klopp for $50,000, using the profit to join his wife in co-founding Esprit, a fashion house.
 Tompkins sold The North Face with the intention of a focus on adventure film making.